BIDData/BIDMach/README.md

 BIDMach is a very fast machine learning library.
 Check the latest <b><a href="https://github.com/BIDData/BIDMach/wiki/Benchmarks">benchmarks</a></b>

 The github distribution contains source code only.
 After doing <code>git clone</code>, cd to the BIDMach directory, and build and install the jars with <code>mvn install</code>.
 You can then run bidmach with `./bidmach`.
+More details on installing and running are available <b><a href="https://github.com/BIDData/BIDMach/wiki/Installing-and-Running">here</a></b>.

 The main project page is <b><a href="http://bid2.berkeley.edu/bid-data-project/">here</a></b>.